vai0/dotfiles/README.md

 ## How this works
 This repo uses [dotbot](https://github.com/anishathalye/dotbot) to manage dotfiles.

-Everything configuration starts in `install.conf.yaml`.
-The `link` key symlinks files in this repo to files on your machine.
-The `shell` key runs each command in the list.
+Everything starts in `install.conf.yaml`. `link` symlinks files in this repo to files on your machine. `shell` runs each command in the list.
 Running `./install` will execute the links and commands in that config file.

 ## Installing on Fresh Machine
 1. clone this repo (anywhere)
+2. Manually install tools listed in this README
-2. run `./install`
+3. run `./install`

 ## Making changes
 1. Make changes to the files in this repo